OCS accomplishes this mission by building the foundations of professional “OFFICERSHIP” — Leadership, Profession of Arms, Academics and Fitness.

 The first step is abdominal circumference.
 Candidates are expected to be within the following Navy standards:

 Candidates who fail the abdominal circumference will then complete the second step, body fat composition.
 The abdominal circumference found in step one will be utilized to determine their body fat composition.
 Candidates are expected to be within the following Navy standards:

 Candidates who are concerned about meeting body composition limits should schedule an assessment with their recruiter prior to arrival at OCS.

-The PFA consists of four evolutions: height and weight verification, curl-ups (2 mins), push-ups (2 mins), and a 1.5 mile run.
+The PFA consists of four evolutions: height and weight verification, planks, push-ups (2 mins), and a 1.5 mile run.
 Specific requirements for your sex and age group can be found here: OTC Physical Training Plan.pdf.
 The minimum passing standard in each category is Satisfactory Medium.

 Candidates that fail any PFA administered at OCS, are subject to removal from their class and may be subject to disenrollment from the program.

 It is imperative that you arrive in the best possible physical shape; ready and able to participate in a demanding physical fitness program.

 After clicking the below link, select Group Training Series.
 These exercises should be performed for 30 - 60 minutes, 3 - 4 days a week.

 ***NOTE*** No physical activity should be initiated without first consulting your physician to determine physical suitability.

 Candidates may also download and access the official Navy PFA mobile application by SeaWarrior Applications.
 This mobile application provides further links and information to successfully prepare for and complete the Navy PFA.